zipkinlab/Saunders_etal_2019_Ecol/README.md

 2) relAMWO: a separate array of total birds banded during each year, banding period, stage-sex class, and population unit, which was provided as data to the model

 3) AMWO harvest pi Oct 2017: the saved model output from the full IPM model run, used to create figures and results visualizations

+4) AMWO pop sizes: Annual population size estimates from our IPM for both Central and Eastern management units during 1963 - 2015.
+Note that estimates are in the millions (the scale of estimates shown in Figure 2).